Mr Brownlow: The novel

 Mr Brownlow is introduced when the Artful Dodger and his companion Charley Bates pick his pocket and Oliver Twist is arrested simply for "looking guilty".
-Later, in court, Brownlow discovers Oliver is completely innocent and, after dealing with the extremely agitated magistrate, Mr Fang, he takes him home fearing the boy to be very ill, which he is.
-He calls on a doctor, who after making frequent incorrect guesses to Oliver's condition, simply concludes the boy is recovering from a fever.
+However, Brownlow soon begins to doubt the boy's guilt because his face resembled that of someone he could not recall.
+Later, in court, the bookstall keeper proves Oliver's innocence, and after dealing with the extremely agitated magistrate, Mr Fang, Brownlow takes him home, fearing the boy is very ill, which he is.
+He calls on a doctor, who, after making frequent incorrect guesses about Oliver's condition, simply concludes the boy is recovering from a fever.

-Brownlow's maid, Mrs Bedwin, is a kind old lady who immediately takes to Oliver upon his arrival.
+Brownlow's housekeeper, Mrs Bedwin, is a kind old lady who immediately takes to Oliver upon his arrival.
+Brownlow is then struck by Oliver's resemblance to the picture of a beautiful lady on the wall (it turns out to be the picture of Agnes Fleming, Oliver's deceased mother).
 Later, when Grimwig, an old friend of Brownlow's, evaluates the boy and his condition, a boy arrives from the book shop but fails to take some other books that needed to be returned.
 Oliver volunteers to return them and takes off, much to the chagrin and doubt of Mr Grimwig, who is revealed to be cynical in nature, expecting the boy to return to his old life among the lower class and promises to "eat his head" should the boy return in 10 minutes.
 A watch is set down and the waiting begins.
 Later, after Oliver is captured by Nancy and Bill Sikes, it is revealed that much later, close to midnight, the two men are still waiting in the dark.
-(In the 1997 film version of the novel, Mr Brownlow asks Oliver to take a couple of books and some money and asks him to be back in half an hour, although Oliver says he will be back in 20 minutes.)